Serpong City F.C.

-Serpong City Football Club or Serpong City FC is an Indonesian football team based in Serpong, South Tangerang, Banten.
-They currently competes in Liga 3, started as just a soccer school club in 2012, in 2021, they were inaugurated at the PSSI congress as a professional football club.
+Serpong City Football Club (simply known as Serpong City) is an Indonesian football club based in North Serpong, South Tangerang, Banten.
+Starting as a soccer school club in 2012, they now compete in Liga 4, and in 2021, they were inaugurated in to the PSSI congress as a professional football club.

 History

-Initially, Serpong City was a football school that was founded on December 12, 2012.
-The academy was fully supported by the Ronny Pattinasarani Foundation, Serpong City Soccer School (SCSS) was founded by coach Ricky Nelson with the motto "Better Skill Better Football". they have the vision and mission to focus on developing the individual skills of players and also train mentally.
+Initially, Serpong City was a football school that was founded on December 12, 2012., Serpong City Soccer School (SCSS) was founded by coach Ricky Nelson and Earlier with Kemal Sabnani with the motto "Better Skill Better Football". they have the vision and mission to focus on developing the individual skills of players and also train mentally.

 On 29 May 2021, when the PSSI congress became a momentum for them, at that time Serpong City was inaugurated as a new member of PSSI and was ready to compete in Indonesian Liga 3 for the first time, they are like being reborn as a Professional Football Club.
-Serpong City has continued to nurture and produce many young players for 9 years since 2012, and after being inaugurated as a professional club, Serpong City only has to continue the football pyramid of coaching that was previously owned.